Buck Rogers: Publication history

 Keaton wanted to switch to drawing another strip written by Calkins, Skyroads, so the syndicate advertised for an assistant and hired Rick Yager in 1932.
 Yager had formal art training at the Chicago Academy of Fine Arts and was a talented watercolor artist; all the strips were done in ink and watercolor.
 Yager also had connections with the Chicago newspaper industry, since his father, Charles Montross Yager, was the publisher of The Modern Miller; Rick Yager was at one time employed to write the "Auntie's Advice" column for his father's newspaper.
 Yager quickly moved from inker and writer of the Buck Rogers "sub-strip" (early Sunday strips had a small sub-strip running below) to writer and artist of the Sunday strip and eventually the daily strips.

 Authorship of early strips is extremely difficult to ascertain.
 The signatures at the bottoms of the strips are not accurate indicators of authorship; Calkins' signature appears long after his involvement ended, and few of the other artists signed the artwork, while many pages are unsigned.
 Yager probably had complete control of Buck Rogers Sunday strips from about 1940 on, with Len Dworkins joining later as assistant.
 Dick Locher was also an assistant in the 1950s.
 The strip's artists also worked on a variety of tie-in promotions such as comic books, toys, and model rockets.

-For all of its reference to modern technology, the strip itself was produced in an old-fashioned manner — all strips began as India ink drawings on Strathmore paper, and a smaller duplicate (sometimes redrawn by hand) was hand-colored with watercolors.
+All strips began as India ink drawings on Strathmore paper, and a smaller duplicate (sometimes redrawn by hand) was hand-colored with watercolors.
 Miami University in Oxford, Ohio, has an extensive collection of original artwork.

-The relations between the artists of the strip (Yager et al.) and the Syndicate became acrimonious, and in mid-1958, the artists quit.
+The relations between the artists of the strip (Yager et al.) and the Syndicate became acrimonious and, in mid-1958, the artists quit.
 Murphy Anderson was a temporary replacement, but he did not stay long.
 George Tuska began drawing the strip in 1959 and remained until the final installment of the original comic strip, which was published on July 8, 1967.
 At that point, Buck Rogers appeared in only 28 newspapers.